d-wasserman/arc-sampling-and-scoring/README.md

 </tbody>
 </table>
 # CreateClassField Summary
- +This scripting tool is designed to take selected fields and create an added field that classifies based on their unique combinations of values using numpy.
+ This scripting tool is designed to take selected fields and create an added field that classifies based on their unique combinations of values using numpy.
  # Usage
  The goal of this script is to add a group field based on a selection of fields chosen in the tool.
 Two fields will be added, one with a number representing the group ID (can be dissolved or summarized on), and another with a string with the query used to isolate it.
 The names of the fields are based on the base name parameter.
  # Parameters